Part Two – Why Bother with Bias?

 In polite relaxed conversation I think you’d be hard pressed to find anyone defending the merits of bias, just as you’d not likely see a new way of thinking that reverses the global trend of building diverse and inclusive (D&I) organisations.

-The evidence continues to grow that those organizations creating the best use of D&I are rewarded with positive business results.
+The evidence continues to grow that those organisations creating the best use of D&I are rewarded with positive business results.
 Dr. David Rock lists the following:

 - 506 U.S.-based companies: Firms with highest level of racial diversity generated 15 times more sales on than those with the lowest levels.
 (Herring, 2009)